crabkilla/reporeaper/README.md

 ### MCP

+## Assumptions

+- Assuming a target tech stack comprising of Github, Terraform, AWS, Kubernetes and Docker
+- This tool will be granted read-only access to github, AWS, artifact repositories, and ticket management
+- Codebases will primarily be monorepos
+- Token consumption is a non-issue :)

-# Workflow
+## Workflow

 1. Operator initiates python cli and selects Initial Assessment
 2. The initial assessment will kick off the following agents in order:
-   - codebase-to-diagram: this will read directory structure, package.json, requirements.txt, go.md, dockerfiles, CI configs, etc. to understand
+   - **codebase-to-diagram:** this will read directory structure, package.json, requirements.txt, go.md, dockerfiles, CI configs, etc. to understand the overall application.
+   Output:
+   - System Context Diagram - depiction of how a user would use the app
+   - Deployment Diagram - depiction of the build pipeline
+   - Runtime Architecture - depiction of the cloud infrastructure
+   - Data Flow Diagram - depiction of data flows through the application
+   - Trust Boundaries Table - api routes, webhook receivers, file upload endpoints, ci pipeline triggers, admin panels
+3.

 ## How this can be improved